-Healthy lunches can be hard to come by.
-You won’t find wholesome foods at a fast food joint or supermarket deli counter.
+Healthy lunches can be hard to come by – especially in the timeframe of your work lunch break.
+You won’t find wholesome foods at a fast food joint or deli counter.
 Or be able to relax while snacking in front of your computer.
 Here are a few healthy lunch ideas to get you started.

-One third of our life is spent at work and every third meal is eaten there – typically lunch.
-Yet it is rarely a good, healthy, or sustainable repast.
+Typically, we spend a big part of our day working – and we do need to take a lunch break.
+Yet it is rarely a healthy, or sustainable repast.
 A common complaint centers around how hard it is to come by healthy lunch options in the modern workplace.

-Our short lunch break leads us to make bad decisions: too little time means we take whatever’s closest.
-This leads us down a typically unhealthy path: readymade snacks from the supermarket, or junk food like burgers, hot dogs, or pizza.
+Our short lunch break leads us to make bad decisions.
+Too little time means we take whatever’s closest: readymade snacks from the supermarket, or junk food like burgers, hot dogs, or pizza.

 Here are five tips on how to prepare a healthy lunch and improve the overall quality of your lunch break.

-The key to a more sustainable lunch break is avoiding the prepackaged snack trap, meaning anything from the supermarket packed in disposables like aluminum or plastic intended for immediate consumption.
-Cut fruit in plastic containers and premixed salads in their own bowls are just two bad examples.
-Store-cut fruit, bagged salads, and aging sushi rolls should also be avoided – because they are more likely to cause food poisoning and because they usually contain less nutrients.
+The key to a more sustainable and healthy lunch break is avoiding the prepackaged snack trap, meaning anything packed in disposables like aluminum or plastic intended for immediate consumption.
+Seemingly healthy cut fruit and premixed salads in plastic containers are just two examples.
+Store-cut fruit, bagged salads, and aging sushi rolls should also be avoided – because they are more likely to cause food poisoning than fresh foods and because they may contain less nutrients.

 You’ve been there: It’s not even noon and half of your colleagues are already on their way out the door in the hopes of beating the lunchtime rush.
-How does avoiding this mad dash and getting to eat a healthy lunch sound?
-Take your time to prepare your lunch at your own pace in the morning and save yourself pointless time waiting in line in the afternoon, cut out the stress of on-the-spot mealtime decision-making and gain back the freedom to eat when and wherever you want.
+How does avoiding this rush and getting to eat a healthy lunch sound?
+Take your time to prepare your own lunch at your own pace in the morning – or the night before – and cut out the stress of on-the-spot mealtime decision-making and gain back the freedom to eat when and wherever you want.

-Make it even easier for yourself – take in leftovers from the weekend and play your part in combatting unnecessary food waste.
-Go the extra mile and put vegetable scraps from your weekend or weekday meals back on your plate.
-Find out how in our guide on how to reuse vegetable scraps.
-Recipes such as lettuce stalk salad dressing, vegetable chips or veggie smoothies are so simple you can make tomorrow’s healthy lunch right alongside your evening’s main course.
+Make it even easier for yourself – bring leftovers from the weekend and play your part in combatting unnecessary food waste.
+Or you could go the extra mile and reuse vegetable scraps from your last meal back on your plate.
+Recipes such as lettuce stalk salad dressing, vegetable chips, or veggie smoothies are so simple you can make tomorrow’s healthy lunch right alongside your evening’s main course.

-Canning jars make great containers for your lunch salad.
+Canning jars make great containers for a healthy lunch salad.
 In winter, try chicory or blanched cabbage leaves with apple; in summer, tomatoes, carrots, and kohlrabi.
 You can also mix homemade granola with fruit and yogurt; just give it a shake and it’s ready to eat.
-Need an additional quick snack for throughout the day?
+Need an additional quick snack?
 Try our homemade granola bars recipe.
-Other ideas:

-- Salads: tomatoes and mozzarella, hummus and veggies – there are plenty of dishes best enjoyed cold that can fit in a jar.
+- Salads: tomatoes and mozzarella, hummus and veggies, a bulgur wheat salad – there are plenty of dishes best enjoyed cold that can fit in a jar.

-- Legumes: lentils, beans, chickpeas, and other legumes are a compact source of protein to keep your midday hunger in check.
+- Legumes: lentils, beans, chickpeas, and other legumes are a compact source of protein to add to salads to keep your midday hunger in check.

 Each season, different fruits and vegetables are available regionally, ensuring a wide variety in your diet.
 Before buying new, find canning jars at rummage sales or secondhand shops; you can also just reuse any large glass jars passing through your kitchen as packaging for other foods.

-4. Don’t Waste Your Break at Your Desk
+#4 Don’t Waste Your Lunch Break at Your Desk

-Of course it sounds like a more efficient use of time – review or edit something quickly or even read Utopia articles while noshing your lunch in front of your computer.
+Of course, it sounds like an efficient use of time – review or edit something quickly or even read Utopia articles while noshing your lunch in front of your computer.
 But it’s not as sensible as it seems: your eyes need a break, too!
 And when we read and eat, we’re not consuming our food consciously, making us more likely to overeat while distracted.

 So in the end, it’s better to hit the break room and chat with colleagues or find a sunny spot outside the office for those few minutes of freedom.